Giants vs Cowboys Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 New York vs. Dallas Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of datapoints on each player.
+Remi is pouring through tons of data on each line.
 In fact, anytime the Giants and Cowboys play there’s always several intriguing trends to key in on.
-Not to mention games played at AT&T Stadium in Sep almost always follow normal, predictable betting trends.
+Not to mention games played at AT&T Stadium in Sep rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: R. Wilson over 222.5 Passing + Rushing Yards.